 Fire Damper 101

 A fire damper is a type of passive fire protection product in a building’s air conditioning, heating, and ventilation (HVAC) ductwork.
-Preventative fire protection products, such as fire dampers, limit the amount of damage a fire may potentially cause a building.
+Preventative fire protection products limit the amount of damage a fire may potentially cause to a building.
 These products are typically hidden within walls, floors, and ceilings, integral to a building’s safety.

 During a fire, a properly working fire damper activates, closing the blades within it and preventing smoke and flames from entering the HVAC system.
 These blades can activate in multiple ways; smoke detection or integration with your fire alarm system.